 You would have thought will all the noise being made in landscaping about the evils of ethanol that an announcement on a proposed solution would have generated more interest.
 Alas, attendance was so sparse at VP Racing Fuels‘ press conference at the GIE+Expo in Louisville last week that Steve Burns, VP’s CEO apologized for taking the stage — and thus separating himself from the few editors in attendance.

 Burns has not made it his life’s work to excel in making power point presentations.
-Rather, his passion is designing unique racing fuel blends that will help him in his quest for optimum horsepower.
+Rather, his passion is designing unique racing fuel blends that will help him in his users in their quest for optimum horsepower.
 Since he founded the company in 1974, he’s designed boutique fuels for drag racing, motocross and road racing.

 And now he wants to take on the outdoor power small engine gasoline market — and it’s ethanol problem.